As of 3/1/2022:

 - October 2015 – The number of disclosures for hydraulic fracturing operations surpasses 100,000 – in all, FracFocus sees 106,132 disclosures from operations nationwide with 974 reporting companies.

 - June 2016 – FracFocus 3.0 goes live, providing stronger validation processes to improve data integrity, which in turn makes data more valuable for researchers and the public; a new format for reporting company data entry, which should decrease the use of trade secrets in disclosures, thereby providing more public transparency; and newly designed forms to improve the company and regulatory agency user experiences when checking and completing disclosures.
+Additional data downloaded also provided for public transparency.

 - June 2020 - FracFocus launches new public website (this site)